gishu/angular-bootcamp/README.md

 By default, Components have ViewEncapsulation.Emulated.
 This applies a unique attribute to each component. e.g. _ngcontent-wpo-c12 and any styles are modified to include this attribute e.g. `p[_ngcontent-wpo-c12]` so the styles only apply within this component.

 If you apply ViewEncapsulation.None to a component, then the styles will leak to other components as well.
 Usually not desirable.

+## Content projection
+you can project content into a custom component with the ng-content directive